-A nebulizer is machine that works in much the same way as a pocket inhaler, only instead of delivering medication via a spray, as an asthma inhaler does, the nebulizer delivers it as a mist.
-This makes it easier to inhale for those experiencing an asthma attack or other serious breathing problem.
+A nebulizer is a machine that works in much the same way as a pocket inhaler, only instead of delivering medication via a spray, as an asthma inhaler does, the nebulizer delivers it as a mist.
+This makes it easier to inhale for those experiencing an asthma attack or other serious breathing problems.

 How to use a nebulizer

 If your FastMed provider prescribes nebulization treatment for your breathing problem, you will be administered either premixed or ready-to-mix containers of nebulizer medication to be used with a nebulizer device.